langchr86/git-tools/README.md

 To be able to test with GUI tools you need to test on a system with X11 capabilities.
 Usually this is your localhost.
+Ensure you have correctly installed `ansible` on your machine.

 To run the example playbook you can checkout the repo, adapt [`testing/playbook.yml`](testing/playbook.yml)